pengc99/nvidia-gp-gpu/README.md

-# AutoMine
+# nVidia GP-GPU Configuration
-Web based Ethereum miner built on top of Debian.
-The web-based part is still in-work, but all the command line stuff works now.
-This will configure a machine with base Debian 9.4 installed to a mining system with no GUI and with only the minimal software required.
+This is a repository of scripts and documenetation that sets up an nVidia based GP-GPU server with overclocking with a minimal Debian 9.4 install.
+No extra bits are installed, and we maintain a clean text console on the physical console for the server.
+The entire footprint is small enough to rapidly boot over PXE with iSCSI or NFS filesystem.

+This requires installing a dummy X interface because the tools used to control overclocking on consumer-grade nVidia graphics cards (as opposed to Quadro, Tesla, or Grid cards) needs to be attached to an X display to work.

+This configuration will be useful for HashCat, crypto-currency mining, neural networks, video processing, or any other task that uses GPUs and benefits from overclocking.

-This guide assumes you start with a base minimal Debian 9.4 install with only SSH server.
+This guide assumes you start with a base minimal Debian 9.4 install with only SSH server installed.

 # Post-Install Configuration
-On first boot, grub may try to boot from from the wrong device and load the nouveau nVidia driver.
+There's a bug in Debian where on first boot, grub may try to boot from from the wrong device causing grub to bomb out and hang.

-The nouveau nVidia driver causes the machine to hang on boot and prevents the nVidia driver from being loaded so it needs to be blacklisted.
-Edit the kernel line and append this from the grub boot menu to fix this:
+Additionally, the default Debian install loads the nouveau nVidia module which has a bug that causes the system to hang at random intervals making the system possible to use.

+During the first boot after install, you need to edit the boot config at the grub menu before Debian loads.
+Edit the boot device to be the correct boot device (usually /dev/sda1) and blacklist the nouveau module by appending the following to the kernel line.
 ```
 modprobe.blacklist=nouveau
 ```